Best Cold Brew Coffee MakerCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 There’s a cold brew coffee maker out there that’s made for everyone.
 Unfortunately, searching for the perfect one can be somewhat overwhelming.
 That’s why we’ve scoured around high and low, and here are our choices of some of the best cold brew makers on the market today.

 The Filtron gets its bragging rights from its ease-of-use and consistency.
 This model features measurement lines to help even total cold brew beginners.
 Plus, once you figure out your brewing sweet spot, they’ll help you get exactly what you want, every time.

 Additionally, you can store up to 1.5 liters of cold brew for about 2 weeks in this brewer.
 It’s also suitable for both hot and cold beverages.
 So even if you get tired of cold brew (though that’s unlikely), you can always mix things up.

 Once ordered, the product package includes a coffee bowl, water bowl, filter pad, rubber stopper, grounds guard, measuring cup, decanter, and 2 sample paper filters.
-Though you don’t have to use paper filters with this product, if you want to emphasize the crisp, clean taste of cold brew, we recommend getting some large commercial sized filters to pair with this brewer.
+Though you don’t have to use paper filters with this product, if you want to emphasize the crisp, clean taste of the cold brew, we recommend getting some large commercial-sized filters to pair with this brewer.

 Toddy Cold Brew System

-Cold brew coffee generally has a lower acid content; however, Toddy boasts an impressive 67% less acidic coffee concentrate using your regular, go-to beans.
-You can make about 1.5 liters at a time , and it’ll last in your fridge for 2 weeks.
+Cold brew coffee generally has a lower acid content; however, Toddy boasts an impressive 67% less acidic coffee concentrate using your regular, go-to ground coffee/coffee beans.
+You can make about 1.5 liters at a time, and it’ll last in your fridge for 2 weeks.
 Talk about low maintenance!

 When using this product, as with most cold brew methods, make sure you have a coarse grind to prevent any grittiness.
 Also, make sure to maintain and replace your Toddy filter regularly.